SUBNET CALCULATOR

 Does this calculator support both IPv4 and IPv6?

-Yes!
-Our calculator fully supports both IPv4 and IPv6 protocols.
-Simply select your preferred mode at the top, and the interface will adapt to show relevant calculations including binary representation, subnet generation, and address analysis for your chosen protocol.
+Yes.
+This calculator fully supports both IPv4 and IPv6 protocols.
+Select your preferred mode at the top, and the interface adapts to show relevant calculations including binary representation, subnet generation, and address analysis for your chosen protocol.

 How do I use the subnet generator?